artemsites/dom-reactive/README.md

 ## API
-* `createScope' - creating an area in the DOM for working with the library
+* `createScope` - creating an area in the DOM for working with the library
 * `ref` - reactive state
 * `data-class` is an attribute of an HTML element for dynamic class management